xod-wow/LiteMount/README.md

 ### ActionButton.lua

-LM.ActionButton is a SecureActionButton frame actually does the summoning - it's not a visible button, just a Frame that is clicked by the keybindings.
+LM.ActionButton is a SecureActionButton frame which actually does the summoning - it's not a visible button, just a Frame that is clicked by the keybindings.
 The magic is all done in a PreClick handler, which (out of combat) can modify what the button will do immediately before it does it.